SEND Information Report September 2018

 What are the different types of support available for children with SEND in our school?

 The support your child receives will be tailored to their needs, through a wide range of teaching strategies and activities which can include:

 ‘wave 1 teaching’ – teaching in class that is differentiated for individual learners, groups and whole class

 ‘wave 2 teaching’ – teaching in small groups or 1:1 on specific programmes to help learning on specific areas

 ‘wave 3 support’ – using outside specialists to advise our practice & teachers & then plan specific programmes of work or learning

-counselling and social skills groups if needed (Emotional literacy & Social & Emotional Aspects of Learning - SEAL )
+social skills groups if needed (Emotional literacy & Social & Emotional Aspects of Learning - SEAL )

 specific intervention – targeted support for a fixed period of time to bring about accelerated progress in a specific area of learning

 Please see whole school provision map for further details

 How will the school let me know if they have concerns about my child's learning in school?